On this page:

 - Biochemistry: BMB 4210 or 3220*

-The GRE is an exam made up of 3 areas verbal reasoning, quantitative reasoning, and analytical writing.
+The GRE is an exam made up of three areas of verbal reasoning, quantitative reasoning, and analytical writing.
 Each area is divided up into 2 sections or tasks.

 They are broken up as follows: